b-tocs/csf_dpp/doc/dpp4_security.md

 ### 4.1 Published ports = Security risk

-- in the current situation all containers have a direct connection to the internet
+- In the current situation all containers have a direct connection to the internet
-- https are not available, except for portainer
+- HTTPS are not available, except for portainer
-- many possibilities for attackers
+- Many possibilities for attackers...

 ```mermaid
 flowchart TD